 Sales has always been a social role.
 No matter what your business sells, it’s the relationship between two people that will make or break a deal.
 In a digital age, those connections are now created and often continued on social channels – which means that many salespeople are now being challenged to write about themselves, share content and be part of a social conversation.

 Let’s be honest, this is not a skill that comes easily to many people – whether they’re part of a big corporate sales team or a busy business owner.
 And that’s why we’re increasingly being asked to support ‘social selling’ programs for some of our clients with some well-written copy.
+If you’re having trouble with these, you could join a business coaching program to familiarize yourself with social selling.

 Social selling is quite simply the use of social media tools and channels to support sales executives.
 The goal is a faster sales cycle and increased revenue.
 Because many of our clients are in the business-to-business world, we’re mainly dealing with LinkedIn – you can use any social channel, you just need to know where your target customers are.